DevMountain/react-axios/README.md

 Now that our App can compile correctly, let's focus on getting data from the API.
 We'll begin with the `List` component.
 This component is responsible for retrieving the list of customers and also acting as a navigation component to update the `Workspace` component on the right with the selected customer's information.

 Before we actually dive into the code for the component we'll need to create our actions, action creators, and cases in our reducer in our `src/ducks/listReducer.js` file.
+We'll also need to setup a service file, which we'll do in the next step.

 ### Instructions